Findley Elementary School

 Students must stay at their assigned bus stop.
 Any questions or concerns about bus stops or change of bus stops should be brought to BSD Transportation.

-Parents who drop off and/or pick up students must use the lower parking lot whose entrance is located on Thompson Road.
+Parents/guardians who drop off and/or pick up students must use the lower parking lot whose entrance is located on Thompson Road.
 (The upper parking lot is reserved for buses only from 7:50-8:40 am and 2:50-3:20 pm.)
+Parking lot maps are located on pages 21-22 of this handbook.

 We strongly encourage parents who pick-up and/or drop-off their children in the lower parking lot to be considerate of their neighbors.
 Please do not make illegal U-turns or use driveways to turn around particularly on Tustin Ranch Drive.
 This creates congestion as well as a safety hazard for those students who walk to school.
 We also encourage families to use our designated pick-up/drop-off procedures in the school parking lot rather than parking and waiting for their children in Findley's surrounding neighborhoods particularly Bauer Creek Estates and Remington.